 Filing for bankruptcy provides you with a renewed sense of financial independence.
 Rather than having your earnings, belongings, and investments indebted to others, they will once again belong to you.
 You'll be able to start rebuilding your finances, credit, and savings, without the fear and stress of looming debts and creditors.

 Bankruptcy also provides you with the perfect chance to establish a new financial plan.
 With your new, clean start, you can avoid the mistakes you made before and set yourself up for much greater success.
 Set a budget, borrow responsibly, use tools and resources to improve your situation.

 By carefully monitoring the way you use your money, and planning strategically, you can not only protect yourself from the negative aspects of debt, but use your money to your advantage.

 Tips For Staying Productive During Bankruptcy

-When you're dealing with the stress of bankruptcy, it can be easy to fall behind your filing duties, let alone your day to day obligations.
+When you're dealing with the stress of bankruptcy, it can be easy to fall behind your filing duties, let alone your day-to-day obligations.
 Depression and anxiety in particular lead to a "freeze" response.
 This means that the individual experiencing these emotions will cease their normal or required duties in order to cope with and avoid further stress.
 However, this only makes the situation worse.
 The work that needs to be done isn't going anywhere on its own.
-The best thing you can do stay productive in spite of the stress of bankruptcy.
+The best thing you can do is to stay productive in spite of the stress of bankruptcy.